 A school declaration form should be completed by the Head Teacher for all performances unless taking place in the school holidays.
 Please ensure you confirm the term dates for the school the child attends as they vary between schools and local authorities.
-You can find the link to the declaration at the bottom of the page.
+You can view and download the school declaration form on the following link:

 The decision to authorise absence from school for performances rests with the Head Teacher or Principal.

 Absences for unlicensed performances cannot be authorised.

 The medical declaration form needs to be completed for all performance licence applications.
 Any application received without the medical declaration form will not be processed.